laravel/docs/billing.md

     $paymentMethod->delete();

-The `deletePaymentMethods` method will delete all of the payment method information for the Billable model:
+The `deletePaymentMethods` method will delete all of the payment method information for the billable model:

     $user->deletePaymentMethods();

-> {note} If a user has an active subscription, you should prevent them from deleting their default payment method.
+> {note} If a user has an active subscription, your application should not allow them to delete their default payment method.

 <a name="subscriptions"></a>
 ## Subscriptions